 I have struggled to lose 35 pounds (2½ stones) over a 10 year period.
 I recall saying I wanted to retire at the correct weight, but that never happened.
 Well I’m nearly there so I hope those struggling to lose weight can gain some cheer from this article.

-As people grow older they often lose their agility and so lose their ability to take up certain postures and movements requiring agility.
-This article offers a list of postures and movements requiring agility which I have concocted and tried.
-I would expect these postures and movements requiring agility to be easily formed by healthy young people under the age of thirty, but not by older people over sixty, for example, unless they do regular exercises to maintain their flexibility.
-Continue reading “Postures And Movements Requiring Agility”
+As people grow older they often lose their agility and so lose their ability to take up certain postures and movements to test agility.
+This article offers a list of postures and movements to test agility which I have concocted and tried.
+I would expect these postures and movements to test agility to be easily formed by healthy young people under the age of thirty, but not by older people over sixty, for example, unless they do regular exercises to maintain their flexibility.

-I’ve often wondered what is earwax all about but never specifically investigated it.
+I’ve often wondered what is earwax (otherwise known as cerumen) all about but never specifically investigated it.
 Well today I just happened across this article on the BBC News website in the Health section and now I am the wiser.

 “Happy New Year!
 In 2012 I resolve to lose weight (again).”